 Vice President and General Counsel

-Marian Selvaggio has practiced law for 15 years, focusing on construction law.
+Marian Selvaggio has practiced law since 2002, focusing on construction law.
 She has experience representing construction companies in all aspects of compliance and litigation, including advising in perfecting contractual positions, resolving disputes during all phases in the start-up and performance of major public and private construction projects and providing labor and employment advice.

 Ms. Selvaggio is responsible for reviewing and negotiating all owner contracts, advising Rudolph and Sletten’s management regarding legal issues, and interacting and acting as a liaison between outside counsel and company management.

-Ms. Selvaggio is committed to green building design, construction, and operations, as evidenced by her LEED Green Associate credential.
-Ms. Selvaggio was also the architect of an initiative directed at networking women in the construction industry and was recognized for her efforts as a “Woman Making a Difference” by the Los Angeles Business Journal.
+Ms. Selvaggio was the architect of an initiative directed at networking women in the construction industry and was recognized for her efforts as a “Woman Making a Difference” by the Los Angeles Business Journal.

 Ms. Selvaggio earned her Bachelor of Arts degree in social science from the University of California, Irvine and her Paralegal Certificate in Litigation from the University of California, Los Angeles.